realtymaps/dbsync/README.md

 Below are the details of command line options available for dbsync (the same help block can be displayed by running `dbsync --help`).
 ```
-  --help, -h             Show this help block
+  --help, -h             Show help
   --path, -p             Directory to scan for migration files; this part of the file path will not
                          be used when determining whether a migration has been run before.
                                                                                           [required]
-  --client, --db         A db client string, as appropriate to pass to Knex in the initialization
+  --client, --db         A db client string, as appropriate to pass to knex in the initialization
                          object: http://knexjs.org/#Installation-client                   [required]
-  --connection, --conn   Additional db connection options, as appropriate to pass to Knex in the
+  --connection, --conn   Additional db connection options, as appropriate to pass to knex in the
                          initialization object: http://knexjs.org/#Installation-client  In order to
                          set subproperties, use dot notation as in these examples:
                          --client=pg --connection=postgres://user:pw@host:port/dbname?options